 In the British Museum in London, there is an ancient Egyptian coffin lid that belonged to a high-ranking woman exhibited.
 Multiple misfortunes are attributed to it.
 The most famous of these is the belief it caused the sinking of the Titanic.

-The collection of Egyptian antiquities at the British Museum in London houses a very special guest, a painted anthropomorphic covering of wood and plaster, which once covered the mummy of a woman, possibly a priestess of Amun Ra.
+Within its collection of Egyptian antiquities, the museum houses a very special guest.
+There is a painted anthropomorphic covering of wood and plaster which once covered the mummy of a woman – possibly a priestess of Amun-Ra.

 A cursed piece

-But the inhabitants of her house also began to suffer a series of misfortunes, so she decided to donate the object to the British Museum in 1889.
+But the inhabitants of her house soon also began to suffer a series of misfortunes, so she decided to donate the object to the British Museum in 1889.

 Accused of sinking the Titanic